wuxudong/wuxudong.github.io/resume-en.markdown

 Initially chartered to manage development of app market, gained NO.1 in market share with the help of early demographic dividend.

-Improved app's performance, redesigned commucation protocol and double transmission speed between mobile and computer.
+Improved app's performance, redesigned communication protocol and double transmission speed between mobile and computer.

 Rebuilt Wandou social platform, including account, friends, share, comments etc.